 This time, last year, the Dutch historian Rutger Bregman set off a grenade at the World Economic Forum in Davos with his crisp and spot-on statements about tax avoidance.
 Activists around the world rejoiced.
 It was about time someone called out the hypocrisy of the elites in Davos who consistently avoid facing the issue of tax justice.
 It seems that as long as they get to decide how globalization unfolds everything is A-Okay.

 Being active in the impact investing field for over 8 years now, it is interesting to see how little the issue of tax avoidance is even mentioned in discussions and presentations.
 Investing and tax avoidance generally seem to be part of the same coin of simply making more money.
 You can’t have solid investment without at least some degree of trying to dodge tax bullets coming your way.
-Even the most benign impact investing fund will register in Luxembourg or set up a feed fund in Guernsey.
+Even the most benign impact investing fund will register in Luxembourg or set up a feeder fund in Guernsey.
 If asked why, they will say for the reduced bureaucracy this solution (tax havens) offer.

 As an owner of financial assets, I myself am partly connected to this neo-feudalist nexus of tax avoidance.
 Through my real-life observations I have come to the understanding that wealthy folks, by and large, care about three things with regards to their wealth: